CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures.md

 		style="aspect-ratio:4/3;border-radius:0.5rem;margin-bottom:0.5rem"
 		>
 	</div>
-<p style="font-size:80%;padding:0;color:#6d6c6c;"><strong>If you recognise this UI you may be entitled to compensation.</strong> </p>
+<p style="font-size:80%;padding:0;color:#6d6c6c;"><strong>If you recognise this UI you may be entitled to compensation.</strong> <i>Scary Maze Game</i> is ostensibly about precision, the player being challenged to guide their cursor through four levels of increasingly difficulty.
+But there are only three levels, and there is no way to win - a reality that comes suddenly, shockingly into focus when the game cuts to its infamous jumpscare at the crux of Level 3.</p>
 </div>

-These games share a certain sensibility.
-In both, systems surprises are something that happen to (and at the expense of) the player.
+In both games, systems surprises are something that happen to (and at the expense of) the player.
 In both, the comedy lies in their being deliberately unfair, with no way of anticipating that unfairness in advance.
 The player does need to progress far enough to discover each joke, sure, but neither is predicated on player *agency*.
 Instead, they exemplify how systems surprise lends itself to 'one-liners' <strong>embedded</strong> - predetermined, more or less - by the designer.

 But comedy doesn't begin or end with one-liners.
 If you've ever heard Norm Macdonald's <a href="https://www.youtube.com/watch?v=jJN9mBRX3uo"><strong>moth joke</strong></a>, you'll know how much craft goes in to setting up a gag, how much comic tension can be wrung out of the fact you just can't tell where it's going.
 Suspense is followed by surprise; the audience's anticipation of the punchline heightens the eventual moment of release.
 This too can be affected on a systemic level, particularly when designing puzzles.